-People have different ideas of what “accountability” means.
-Some believe it is employee discipline; others simply say, “I’m holding you accountable” but do little to follow up.
+People have different ideas of what “holding people accountable” means.
+Some believe it is employee discipline; others simply say, “I’m holding you accountable,” but do little to follow up.

 When approaching an employee to discuss this step, a leader can say something like, “Jerry, up until now, we’ve really been working on getting you to solve your own situations, and we’ve both been very clear about what’s been happening and communicating expectations.
 Now, it’s your turn to recognize how your actions are affecting others.”